 - Accessories Worth Paying a Premium For

-The Gator Cases Pedalboard-LGW is part of the manufacturer’s G-Tour series of pedalboards.
+The Gator Cases Pedalboard-LGW is part of their G-Tour series of pedalboards.
 It comes in three sizes of small, large, and extra-large.
 The extra-large format also includes wheels, which is certain to make lugging the case around easier.

 With that in mind, the large case may offer the best value for the money.
 The board has an internal surface of 24” x 11”.
 It should be enough for around eight to nine pedals, depending on sizes, as well as a wah-wah pedal.